 Note: The graphite content of a film is therefore a very important factor in correct operation of a brush.

-- It depends particularly on: - the brush grade (constituents, process), - the roughness of the commuator / slip ring (see TDS-02), - both conditionning the development and maintenance of the skin.
+It depends on the roughness of the commutator / slip ring, which depends on the brush material, and also partly depends on the product manufacturing method.